freedomofpress/fingerprint-securedrop/README.md

 A systemd unit is also provided to run the crawler on repeat.
 Simply run `systemctl start crawler@<your username>.service` to start the crawler running on repeat.

+### Using PostgreSQL for data storage and queries

+A random password will be generated for you automatically and will be saved to `/tmp/passwordfile` on the Ansible controller (your host machine), and saved to a `PGPASSFILE`, `/var/lib/postgresql/pgpass.conf`, on the remote host (the VM Ansible provisions for you).

 ### Deploying to remote servers